oblockton/Sql_Sakila_Workout/README.md

-# Homework Assignment

-## Installation Instructions

-* Refer to the [installation guide](Installation.md) to install the necessary files.
+# SQL workout using the Saklia Database

 ## Instructions